Chŏn Uch'i chŏn: Features and significance

 Since Chŏn Uch'i chŏn consists of two different versions with different plots, it is necessary to examine the features and significance of each version separately.
 In the big picture, Chŏn Uch'i chŏn was mainly discussed in comparison with Hong Gildong jeon (洪吉童傳 The Tale of Hong Gildong) in terms of the basic form and themes.
 Regarding the form of the two versions, the Chŏn Uch'i chŏn version is similar to Hong Gildong-jeon as it narrates the life story of a hero, while the Chŏn Unch'i chŏn version consists of independent episodes, unlike Hong Gildong-jeon.

 Aside from the fact that the protagonists of both stories are born to a parent who is a slave, and become kings by the end, and that their spaces of activity are expanded from Joseon Korea to overseas, the Chŏn Uch'i chŏn version and Hong Gildong-jeon have other similarities in terms of specific events in the plot.
-However, while Hong Gildong-jeon expresses a sense of criticism of reality through the protagonist’s use of Taoist magic, the Chŏn Uch'i chŏn version shows its protagonist using Taoist magic to fulfill his own desires and needs.
+However, while Hong Gildong-jeon expresses a sense of criticism of reality through the protagonist's use of Taoist magic, the Chŏn Uch'i chŏn version shows its protagonist using Taoist magic to fulfill his own desires and needs.

 On the other hand, the Chŏn Unch'i chŏn version does not copy the Hong Gildong-jeon in terms of the format.
 The plot of this version largely consists of three major events: 1) the birth of Chŏn Uch'i and his learning of Taoist magic, 2) his various activities using Taoist magic, and 3) his competition against Sŏ Hwadam and defeat, and his disappearance into the mountains to cultivate himself.
 The novel mainly consists of 2, which also reveals the theme of the novel.
-Jeon Uch'i’s magical activities tend to be focused on helping the common people (the subjugated) in need or punishing the ruling class who harass the common people.
+Jeon Uch'i's magical activities tend to be focused on helping the common people (the subjugated) in need or punishing the ruling class who harass the common people.
 This exposes the negative aspects of reality, and therefore the Chŏn Unch'i chŏn version maintains a critical sense of reality, similar to Hong Gildong-jeon.

 In this way, Chŏn Uch'i chŏn combined excitement and seriousness by using colorful and fascinating Taoist magic to criticize reality.
-Chŏn Uch'i chŏn well illustrates the significance of the existence of the so-called “Taoist magic novels,” classic Korean novels where the story progresses through the use of Taoist magic.
+Chŏn Uch'i chŏn well illustrates the significance of the existence of the so-called "Taoist magic novels," classic Korean novels where the story progresses through the use of Taoist magic.

-The source of Jeon Woo-chi’s magical abilities is said to derive from a fox spirit (kumiho; nine-tailed fox, or baeg-yeowoo; white fox), whose powers he allegedly seized.
+According to some historical myth, The source of Jeon Woo-chi's magical abilities is said to derive from a fox spirit (kumiho; nine-tailed fox, or baeg-yeowoo; white fox), whose powers he allegedly seized.
 Jeon Woo-chi and the fox spirit are often depicted as deceiving one another.
 In fact, Jeon Woo-chi displays many trickster-like qualities reminiscent of a fox, which may explain why he is frequently associated with fox imagery.